Private Education Loans

 - Past Due Balances Applied

-Students must confirm with their lender that they have received all necessary documents and disclosures.
-They should respond promptly to messages from their lender or Salem State, as additional information might be needed to process their loans.
-Students should also ensure that their personal information at Salem State matches the details they provide to their lender.
+Students must confirm with their lender that they have received all required documents and disclosures.
+They should respond promptly to messages from their lender or Salem State, as additional information may be needed to process their loans.
+Students should also ensure that the personal information on file with Salem State matches the details they provide to their lender.

-- For example, they must ensure that the Social Security Number and name on file with Salem State match those on file with their lender.
+- For example, ensure that the Social Security number and name on file with Salem State match those on file with their lender.

 *This list displays lenders who have provided private loans to Salem State students.
 Salem State University does not endorse or recommend any lender.
 It is the student's choice which lender they want to borrow from for their private loan.